Trump says ‘it’s great to be home’ as he arrives in Scotland amid slew of lawsuits

 Mr Trump landed in Aberdeen on Monday morning having announced he will be opening a “spectacular” second course at the Menie Estate in the north-east of the country.

-He arrived at Aberdeen Airport at about 11.30am and was met by two pipers, a red carpet and 10-vehicle motorcade.
-He told reporters waiting on the tarmac, “It’s great to be home,” referencing the fact Scotland is the home of his mother.
-He put his fist in the air and then stepped into a vehicle waiting at the bottom of the plane steps.
+He and his son Eric arrived at Aberdeen Airport at about 11.30am and were met by two pipers, a red carpet and 10-vehicle motorcade.
+Before getting into one of the cars waiting on the tarmac and putting his fist in the air, Mr Trump said: “It’s great to be home, this was the home of my mother.”
+His mother, Mary, was born on the Isle of Lewis in the Outer Hebrides before emigrating to the US.

-Following his time in Scotland, he will head to his course in Doonbeg on Ireland’s west coast.
+Following his time in Scotland, Mr Trump will head to his course in Doonbeg on Ireland’s west coast.

 It comes after the billionaire, who is running for the White House again in 2024 and is seen by many as the presumptive Republican nominee, said his campaign is “on his mind”, stressing that a victory for him would make America “greater than ever before”.